aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to DOCM" h2="Render EPUB to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to DOCM?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is supported by many e-book readers.
+However, DOCM is a Microsoft Word document format that is used for creating documents with macros.
+It is a more secure format than DOC, as it prevents malicious code from running on the system.
+Therefore, it is important to convert EPUB to DOCM in order to ensure the security of the document.

+<h2>How Aspose.Total Helps for EPUB to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert EPUB to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.
+Aspose.Total for C++ also provides a wide range of features such as creating, editing, converting, and manipulating various file formats.
+It also supports a wide range of file formats such as PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, HTML, and many more.
+Moreover, it also provides a comprehensive set of APIs for manipulating documents, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}